javinizer/Javinizer/README.md

 - `sort.metadata.thumbcsv`
 - `sort.metadata.thumbcsv.convertalias`

-After your scraper data is aggregated using your metadata priority settings, Javinizer will automatically try to match that actresses in three ways:
+After your scraper data is aggregated using your metadata priority settings, Javinizer will automatically try to match the actresses in three ways:
 1. By FirstName if LastName is NULL
 2. By FirstName and LastName
 3. By JapaneseName